-- business strategy;
+- · business strategy;

-- · exploration and development drilling prospects, inventories, projects and programs;
+- exploration and development drilling prospects, inventories, projects and programs;

 - expectations regarding our recently completed acquisitions and the consummation of the pending acquisition described under "Prospectus Supplement Summary-Recent Developments";

 - · oil and natural gas reserves;

 - identified drilling locations;

 - ability to obtain permits and governmental approvals;

-- · technology;
+- technology;

-- · financial strategy;
+- financial strategy;

-- · realized oil and natural gas prices;
+- realized oil and natural gas prices;

 - · production;

 - lease operating expenses, general and administrative costs and finding and development costs;

 - · future operating results; and

-- · plans, objectives, expectations and intentions.
+- plans, objectives, expectations and intentions.

 All of these types of statements, other than statements of historical fact included or incorporated by reference in this prospectus supplement and the accompanying prospectus, are forward-looking statements.
-These forward-looking statements may be found in the "Prospectus Supplement Summary" and "Risk Factors" beginning on pages S-2 and S-16, respectively, of this prospectus supplement, in "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report for the year ended December 31, 2013 incorporated by reference herein and elsewhere in this prospectus supplement and the accompanying prospectus and the documents incorporated herein.
+These forward-looking statements may be found in the "Prospectus Supplement Summary" and "Risk Factors" beginning on pages S-2 and S-14, respectively, of this prospectus supplement, in "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q, as amended, as may be applicable, incorporated by reference herein and elsewhere in this prospectus supplement and the accompanying prospectus and the documents incorporated herein.
 In some cases, you can identify forward-looking statements by terminology such as "may," "could," "should," "expect," "plan," "project," "intend," "anticipate," "believe," "estimate," "predict," "potential," "pursue," "target," "seek," "objective" or "continue," the negative of such terms or other comparable terminology.

 The forward-looking statements contained or incorporated by reference in this prospectus supplement and the accompanying prospectus are largely based on our expectations, which reflect estimates and assumptions made by our management.
 These estimates and assumptions reflect our best judgment based on currently known market conditions and other factors.
 Although we believe such estimates and assumptions to be reasonable, they are inherently uncertain and involve a number of risks and uncertainties that are beyond our control.
 In addition, our management's assumptions about future events may prove to be inaccurate.
 Our management cautions all readers that the forward-looking statements contained or incorporated by reference in this prospectus supplement and the accompanying prospectus are not guarantees of future performance, and we cannot assure any reader that such statements will be realized or the forward-looking events and circumstances will occur.
-Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the many factors including those described under "Risk Factors" in this prospectus supplement and the accompanying prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2013 incorporated by reference herein and elsewhere in this prospectus supplement and the accompanying prospectus.
+Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the many factors including those described under "Risk Factors" in this prospectus supplement and the accompanying prospectus and in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q, as amended, and other filings we make with the SEC incorporated by reference herein and elsewhere in this prospectus supplement and the accompanying prospectus.
 All forward-looking statements contained in this prospectus supplement and the accompanying prospectus or included in a document incorporated by reference herein speak only as of the date hereof or thereof, respectively.
 We do not intend to publicly update or revise any forward-looking statements as a result of new information, future events or otherwise.
 These cautionary statements qualify all forward-looking statements attributable to us or persons acting on our behalf.